Ransomwave/Ransomwave/README.md

 I'm mostly a game developer with experience on Lua.
 Decent at Python.
 Learning webdev.

 # 📂 About me
-### What am I learning?
-- IT Degree at school.
-- Webdev skills
 ### What have I accomplished?
 - 50,000,000+ game visits on my indie game project.
 - Created a full [personal website](https://ransomwave.games/) using the Astro framework.